indiana-university/rivet-icons/README.md

 ## Make a custom icon set

-The `bundle.js` file is ideal for prototyping, but it likely includes more icons than are needed for production.
-Instead of referencing each needed icon in HTML, it may be simpler to do so in a custom JavaScript module.
+The `bundle.js` file is ideal for prototyping (Option 3), but it likely includes more icons than are needed for production.
+Instead of referencing each needed icon in HTML (Option 2), it may be simpler to do so in a custom JavaScript module (Option 1).

 ```html
 <script type="module" src="/src/icons.js"></script>